box-community/community-guidelines/.github/ISSUE_TEMPLATE.md

     * installation/running instructions
     * test/development instructions
     * a link to the license and code of conduct
-- [ ] comes with our Apache 2 [license](https://git.dev.box.net/cbetta/box-community-guidelines/blob/master/LICENSE.md) (see link for details)
+- [ ] comes with our Apache 2 [license](https://git.dev.box.net/cbetta/box-community-guidelines/blob/master/LICENSE.md) (see link for details) as well as your own license (dual licensing)
 - [ ] comes with our [Code of Conduct](https://git.dev.box.net/cbetta/box-community-guidelines/blob/master/.github/CODE_OF_CONDUCT.md) (see link for details)